 - Sift the flour, baking soda, and salt in a medium-sized bowl.
 Then, stir in 6 tablespoons of pistachios and mix well.

-- In a mixing bowl, beat the butter, sugar, vanilla, and almond extracts together until creamy, about 2-3 minutes.
+- In a mixing bowl, beat 1 cup of butter with sugar, vanilla, and almond extracts until creamy, about 2-3 minutes.

 - Add the eggs and mix until just combined.

-- Add half of the flour mixture to the butter and egg mixture and stir to combine.
-Add the rest of the flour mixture and stir until well mixed.
+- Add half of the flour mixture to the butter and egg mixture, stirring to combine.
+Add the remaining flour mixture and stir until well mixed.
 If using food coloring to tint the dough green, add it now and mix to combine.

-- With a spatula, shape the dough into a flattened disk and wrap it in plastic cling wrap.
+- With a spatula, shape the dough into a flattened disk, then wrap it in plastic cling wrap.
 Place in the refrigerator for 1 hour or until the dough is firm.

-- Preheat the oven to 350 degrees F. Line a cookie sheet with parchment paper or use a silicone mat.
+- Preheat the oven to 350°F. Line a cookie sheet with parchment paper or use a silicone mat.

 - Cut the chilled dough into 3 pieces.
-Rewrap 2 pieces and place them back in the refrigerator.
+Rewrap 2 pieces and return them to the refrigerator.
 Flour a work surface and also the top of the cookie dough.
 If using a wooden rolling pin, dust it with flour.
 (Alternatively, place the dough between two sheets of parchment paper and then roll it.)
 Roll the dough to 1/4-inch thick.
 Use a 2 1/2-inch or 3-inch cookie cutter to cut out cookies.

-- Reshape and re-roll leftover dough after you cut out the first cookies.
-If the leftover dough becomes too soft to work with, place it in the refrigerator to use later.
+- Reshape and re-roll any leftover dough after you cut out the first cookies.
+If the leftover dough becomes too soft to work with, refrigerate it for later use.
 Be careful not to overwork the dough.

 - Repeat the process with the second piece of chilled dough.
 Finally, use the last piece of dough.
-If you have any leftover pieces of dough from earlier, add them to this last piece.
+If you have any leftover dough from earlier, add it to this last piece.